bash-stack/MigrateGitlabToGogs/README.md

 namespace (e.g., Gitlab group) to Gogs / Gitea.
 There, repositories can be migrated to a user's personal space, or to a given organization.
 The latter corresponds to GitLab groups.
-When migrating repositories, all the branches and tags that are available in the GitLab repository will be replicated into the new Gogs / Gitea repository.
-Git notes and other attributes are replicated as well.
+When migrating repositories, all the branches and tags, all Git notes, and other attributes that are available in the GitLab repository will be replicated into the new Gogs / Gitea repository.

+Please note that in GitLab repositories are contained within projects, next to the corresponding issues and the corresponding wiki.
+In Gogs / Gitea, all those things are contained within a repository.

 The following GitLab settings are replicated: